kumahq/kuma-website/docs/docs/dev/policies/traffic-metrics.md

    metadata:
      ...
      annotations:
-       prometheus.metrics.kuma.io/aggregate-my-service-enabled: "false"  # causes that configuration from Mesh is disabled and endpoint's metrics won't be exposed prometheus.metrics.kuma.io/aggregate-other-sidecar-port: "1234" # override port from Mesh prometheus.metrics.kuma.io/aggregate-application-port: "80"
+       prometheus.metrics.kuma.io/aggregate-my-service-enabled: "false"  # causes that configuration from Mesh to be disabled and result in this endpoint's metrics to not be exposed prometheus.metrics.kuma.io/aggregate-other-sidecar-port: "1234" # override port from Mesh prometheus.metrics.kuma.io/aggregate-application-port: "80"
        prometheus.metrics.kuma.io/aggregate-application-path: "/stats"